12th October 2018

 “Every single day colleges like York College provide a world class education and transform the lives of millions of people.
 Colleges Week is an opportunity to celebrate the brilliant things that happen in colleges and it’s a chance to showcase the wonderful staff that make it possible.
 It is simple, if we want a world-class education system then we need to properly invest in it.”

-As part of Colleges' Week, some of the College's A Level Politics students signed the national parliamentary petition for increased college funding.
+As part of Colleges' Week, staff and students at York College are encouraging people to sign the national parliamentary petition for increased college funding.

-Be sure to sign the petition to support the cause, we need 10,000 signatures to get a debate in Westminster.
+Be sure to sign the petition to support the cause, 10,000 signatures are needed to get a debate in Westminster.